-Skinmedica is a very well-regarded manufacturer of great skin care products.
+Skinmedica is a very well-regarded manufacturer of great skincare products.
 They’re a bit more of a “high-end” company and their products can be found both at retailers and some service providers too.

 I was very happy to see and feel how great my skin was after using it.
 Not only that, but it became very obvious it was of far better quality than commonly sold hyaluronic products.

-Skinmedica HA5 ingredients
+Skinmedica HA5 ingredients list

 Here’s an image containing the actual ingredients list.

 The end result is a formula that, when applied, gives your skin the ability to retain the additional moisture it has lost with aging – and your skin will look AND feel better accordingly!
-That’s what I’ve experience when using it.
+That’s what I’ve experienced when using it.